 There’s something interesting that happens when we start teaching – we can fall into this weird professional mode, delivering all the very serious facts and details.

-Here’s what I’ve learned – people don’t connect with facts, they connect with stories – the story of your passion, the years of experience making a million mistakes and learning a lot along the way…
+Here’s what I’ve learned – people don’t connect with facts, they connect with stories – the story of your passion, the years of experience making a million mistakes, and learning along the way…

-If we just wanted the hard cold facts, we could do a few searches on google.
-Having someone to connect with who is like-minded and has gone through the experiences, that you can talk to, laugh with and share stories with – it’s far more valuable.
+If we just wanted the information, we could go to google.
+But having someone to connect with and guide you, someone who is like-minded and has gone through the experiences, someone that you can talk to, laugh with, and share stories with – that’s the value of a workshop and why people love going to them!

 Plan the structure